-A successful implementation of CEHRT, or new models of care, can be used as a catalyst to promote practice transformation and to achieve the organizational culture changes needed to attain and sustain the practice's vision for their Future State.
+A successful implementation of a CEHRT, or new models of care, can be used as a catalyst to promote practice transformation and to achieve the organizational culture changes needed to attain and sustain the practice's vision for their Future State.
 Planning for changes in how people work, the processes they use, and how technology can be used to help them work more efficiently and effectively is the key to achieving the vision for a new Future State.
 For a change initiative to be successful, systems and processes must align with technological changes.
 Health IT, for example, does not simply automate existing paper processes; it is a tool used to integrate systems and processes to transform practices.
-Clinicians should be careful when reviewing existing workflows for consideration in the new system.
-Often, the replication of paper-based workflows in an electronic system leads to inefficient processes.
-Workflow investigations and redesign are often necessary to leverage Heath IT for gains in efficiency (please see Workflow Process Redesign document for further reference within the topic Electronic Health Records in this Playbook).
 An effective change strategy can be used to communicate the benefits of the changes in how people work and the processes they use and how this will help the organization achieve the desired Future State.